Resident parking permits

 If you have purchased or renewed a permit after 1 April 2020 you can make these changes via your online permit account free of charge.

-Residents with a disability who live in a CPZ may be entitled to a disabled resident parking permit.
-Disabled residents parking permits are free, valid for 12 months and permit residents with a disability to park in resident, dual and triple use bays within the CPZ they live in.
+Blue Badge holders who live within a CPZ, and who drive a vehicle registered to their home address, may apply for a residents permit free of charge.
+Disabled residents parking permits are free, valid for 12 months and allows the residents with a disability to park in residents, dual and triple use bays within the CPZ they live in.

 Disabled residents permits do not permit individuals to park in disabled bays, as these are reserved for Blue Badge holders, however, you may hold both a disabled resident parking permit and blue badge.